-Stripe payment services have been available to companies registered in Poland for several years and in 2026 they remain one of the most popular solutions for e-commerce.
+Stripe has been available to businesses across the EU and beyond for several years, and in 2026 it remains one of the most popular payment solutions for e-commerce.
 The operator has maintained its transparent pricing policy – it does not charge a setup fee or a monthly subscription fee, only a commission on each successful transaction.
 Below you will find a summary of current rates for the most commonly used payment methods.

 Current Stripe Rates for 2026

 Stripe settles transactions on a "pay-as-you-go" model.
 This means the commission consists of a small percentage of the payment value plus a fixed per-transaction fee.
-The table below summarizes the key rates in effect in 2026 for businesses selling in Poland:
+The table below summarizes the key rates in effect in 2026 for businesses selling online:

 | Payment Type | Fee |